 ] Well, shall we wake him?"

-- I Lied: After Pamela states her opposition to Spenco, Baxter threatens to her deported as an undesirable alien.
+- I Lied: After Pamela states her opposition to Spenco, Baxter threatens to have her deported as an undesirable alien.
 Later when they realise their Unresolved Sexual Tension...

 Pamela: You said I was an undesirable alien.

 TV Presenter: Once again American soldiers have set foot on foreign soil, in a land which — until last week — they had never heard of.
 Many of them are searching their hearts and asking: Why are we here?

 (Cut to soldier asking his commanding officer: "Sir, why are we here?")

 - Iron Lady: Sir Malcolm Leveridge is having to explain to the Right Honourable Margaret Thatcher how he let an American company get the sole rights to Cascara's mineral water.
 The PM is opening her mail at the time.